 A Thai curry paste made in a mortar and pestle is a pure expression of what we’re trying to achieve with this project this year.
 No shortcuts.
 No food processors.
 No preservatives.
 Hopefully, just an authentic recipe, in this case for a Thai red curry paste, that is the basis for a delicious dish.

 Curries will be a key theme this year, as we’ll be exploring the connections between the different types of curries and curry pastes used throughout Southeast Asia.
-We’d love you to join us!
+We’d love you to join our curry journey.

 Making Thai Red Curry Paste and How To Use a Mortar and Pestle